TurboVNC/turbovnc/BUILDING.md

 ===================

 You can use the build system to install TurboVNC (as opposed to creating an installer package.)
-To do this, run `make install` or `nmake install` (or build the "install" target in the Visual Studio IDE.)
-Running `make uninstall` or `nmake uninstall` (or building the "uninstall" target in the Visual Studio IDE) will uninstall TurboVNC.
+To do this, run `make install` or `ninja install` or `nmake install` (or build the "install" target in the Visual Studio IDE.)
+Running `make uninstall` or `ninja uninstall` or `nmake uninstall` (or building the "uninstall" target in the Visual Studio IDE) will uninstall TurboVNC.

 The `CMAKE_INSTALL_PREFIX` CMake variable can be modified in order to install TurboVNC into a directory of your choosing.
 If you don't specify